 One of our most recent date nights, we attended an 80’s concert featuring Salt N Pepa, Lisa Lisa, and the Village People.
 It was one of the best concerts we’ve been too!

-Our weekends are all about spending time together, cooking breakfast at home and eating Michelle’s gourmet French toast with fruit, watching Peppa Pig on Sunday morning as a family, drawing chalk art in front of our house, hanging our hammock at the park and staring up at the sky, or at the beach digging gigantic holes in the sand for no apparent reason!
+Our weekends are all about spending time together, cooking breakfast at home and eating Michelle’s gourmet French toast with fruit, watching Peppa Pig on Sunday morning as a family, drawing chalk art in front of our house, exploring new places in and around the LA area, hanging our hammock at the park and staring up at the sky, or at the beach digging gigantic holes in the sand for no apparent reason!
 It’s just what our daughter loves to do.

 Our home is located four miles from the beach in Los Angeles, CA. Six years ago we did extensive remodeling to our home with family in mind.
 Our 4-bedroom house has an empty bedroom just waiting for a new addition.
 We LOVE our big backyard, filled with play equipment, bird feeders & baths, and lots of room to run around and play.
 Our neighborhood is filled with tree-lined streets, lots of kids riding bikes or scooters, and families walking their dogs.
 Julio has lived in our neighborhood for eighteen years, so when Michelle moved in, she quickly had several new friends in our neighbors.
 We are walking distance from the top rated schools for all twelve years, which is huge for us!